weaverryan/ioMenuPlugin/README.markdown

  * Show/hide menus based on authentication, credentials
  * Hide portions of the tree, or render down to a certain depth
  * Menu rendered with "pretty" spacing for easier debugging & styling
- * fluent YAML configuration with merged default security.yml files
+ * fluent YAML configuration with merged default security.yml settings
  * helper for easy to use rendering

 Inspired by [sympal](http://www.sympalphp.org) and the